hakemz91/OPWSL/README.md

 # OPWSL
 Improved version of NuWSL with minor but life changing feature updates.

+# Note that
+First run will take some time to download the model.
+Let it finish.
+And GUI version will not loaded properly until everything downloaded and loaded.
+So please choose the console version first for convenience.
+After that you can restart and use GUI properly.
 ## Features

 1. Now have GUI option (but I don't recommend this because cmd console is much faster, clearer and simpler.
 Why makes our life harder? :D ).